mrmins/EmojiRaiting/README.md

 That's all you need to render your emojis.

-Now, we have to use jQuery to init the the emojirating plugin.
+Now, we have to use jQuery to initialize the the `EmojiRating` plugin.

 ```
 $("#emoji-div").emoji();